dfriishecht/robot_localization/README.md

 - Particles with laser readings close to the robot readings are assigned a weight, with a greater weight the closer the particles are.
 - Particles with a low weight are redistributed on the high weight particles.
 - These new distributes are used to contionusly update the robot's hypothetical position.
-- Overtime, as the robot moves about the environment more, the particles converge on the robot's true position, resulting in the robots position within the environment becomming known.
+- Over time, as the robot moves about the environment more, the particles converge on the robot's true position, resulting in the robots position within the environment becomming known.

+This report will go over each of these steps, detailing approach, actions the code performs, and limitations.

+## Position and Particle Initialization

+## Particle Position Update